juj/wasm_webgpu/README.md

 ## 🗓 Implementation Status

-The repository was last updated to match the API IDL of the WebGPU specification as of 🗓 **9th of December 2025**.
+The repository was last updated to match the API IDL of the WebGPU specification as of 🗓 **15th of January 2026**.

 ## 🏃‍ Quick Getting Started